Quick Answer

 For e-commerce or online ordering, the QR code can link straight to a checkout page with the promo code applied.
 This reduces typing and avoids mistakes.

-Ryan runs an online electronics resale business and uses QR codes on packaging.
+An online electronics reseller might print QR codes on packaging.
 Customers scanning the code land on a page with a discount already active.
 The path from scan to purchase stays short.

 Linking to a promo explanation page